-The New York State Museum, a division of the New York State Education Department, unveils a traveling exhibition to mark the sesquicentennial of Abraham Lincoln’s Preliminary Emancipation Proclamation.
+The New York State Museum, a division of the New York State Education Department, unveiled a traveling exhibition in Fall 2012 to mark the sesquicentennial of Abraham Lincoln’s Preliminary Emancipation Proclamation.

 Harold Holzer speaks in the New York State Museum's Huxley Theater about "Lincoln and Liberty: Re-assessing the Preliminary Proclamation in the Age of Spielberg."